Get

 However, depending on their personality, some dogs will show only subtle signs of illness and may, despite feeling unwell, still be willing to eat or play if encouraged.
 If your dog begins to act sickly, they have likely been ill for a while, so it is time to seek veterinary help.
 Sometimes, dogs don’t show any severe signs until it is too late for an effective treatment.
 When dogs begin acting lethargic and refuse to eat, it is often past the time for a straightforward cure.

 We highly recommend taking your dog to the vet at the first sign of trouble.
-They are good at masking their clinical signs and can quickly head downhill once they begin acting obviously sickly.
+They are good at masking their clinical signs and can quickly head downhill once they begin acting sickly.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 14. Small Dogs Are Better With Children